It is well said that “Centaurs stand in the gates,” because things contrary to nature, if they can be produced at all, die at once.

 Commentary on the Aeneid of Vergil

-spend most of their time trotting through mythological scenery, and very rarely set hoof in the realm of observational science.
-Hence, given that the evidence for hybrids of this sort is both old and thin, this article will say more about human beliefs than about human hybrids.
-And yet, I find it interesting that many people, even well-educated ones, took centaurs seriously not so very long ago, because such a notion runs so counter to everything accepted today.
-Perhaps you will find it interesting, too.
+Human-horse hybrids, better known as centaurs, spend most of their time trotting through mythological scenery, and very rarely set hoof in the realm of observational science.
+Hence, given that the evidence for hybrids of this sort is by no means demonstrative, this article may say more about human beliefs than about human hybrids.

 Onos is Greek for ass, so the name onocentaur means “ass-centaur.”
 Vincent of Beauvais (c.
 1190-1264?) in his Speculum Naturale (Vol. II, Bk.
 20, Ch.
 97) states that

-This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream.
+This, incidentally, is the form (ass’s head and human body) that the bewitched Bottom takes on in A Midsummer Night’s Dream (see image below).

-These later writers refer to a report that first appeared in Albertino Mussato’s history of the Holy Roman Emperor Henry VII (see Mussati 1536, p.
-52).
-Mussato was an Italian statesman, poet, historian and playwright.
-His account reads as follows.
+These assertions refer to a report that first appeared in Albertino Mussato’s history of the Holy Roman Emperor Henry VII (see Mussati 1536, p.
+52), which in translation reads,

-In a letter appearing in an appendix of Paul Zacchias’s Quaestiones medico-legales, the Italian physician and botanist Pietro Castelli states that in 1634 a woman in the city of Messina gave “birth to a being that looked like a donkey” (see: de Ceglia 2014).
+In a letter appearing in an appendix of Paul Zacchias’ Quaestiones medico-legales, the Italian physician and botanist Pietro Castelli comments in the same vein, stating that in 1634 a woman in the city of Messina gave “birth to a being that looked like a donkey” (see: de Ceglia 2014).

-Indeed, up until the nineteenth century the idea was widespread, even among the educated, that sexual relations between a human and an animal could result in the production of hybrid offspring.
-An 1827 report in a German medical journal (quoted in translation elsewhere on this website) describes a supposed human-cow hybrid.
-The tide of opinion seems not to have shifted against such ideas until the Victorian era.
-But prior to that time such claims were rife.
+And Douthwaite should not have implied that such beliefs died out by 1800.
+Throughout the nineteenth century the idea was widespread, even among the educated, that sexual relations between a human and an animal could result in the production of hybrid offspring.
+For example, an 1827 report in a German medical journal (quoted in translation elsewhere on this website) describes a supposed human-cow hybrid.

-And, if truth be told, even in the newspapers read by those supposedly staid Victorians, such accounts were still being published.
-For example, the following is a transcription of an article that appeared on page 3, col. 3 of the Nashville Daily Union, Nashville, Tennessee, on Nov.
+And, if truth be told, even later in that century, in the newspapers read by those supposedly staid Victorians, such accounts were still being published.
+For example, the following is a verbatim transcript of an article that appeared on page 3, col. 3 of the Nashville Daily Union, Nashville, Tennessee, on Nov.
 2, 1865: